7 Simple Tips to Keep Avocados from Turning Brown

 This trick consists of cutting a quarter part of a red onion in large slices, which can be placed in the bottom of an airtight container.
 Later, you place the piece of the remaining avocado that you want to preserve on top of the onions, with the pit facing upwards.
 Seal the container and keep it in the refrigerator.

-This tip is very useful since the vapors emitted by the onion can help to preserve the green color and freshness of the avocado.
-Further, the only part that comes in contact with the onions is the skin of the avocado, so the flavor of the fruit will not be altered.
+According to a study from Government College University, the vapors emitted by the onion can help prevent the avocado from turning brown.
+The study also emphasizes the antioxidant properties of onion.
+Furthermore, the only part that comes in contact with the onions is the skin of the avocado, so the flavor of the fruit will not be altered.

 3. The olive oil method